mariereveron/landing-page/README.md

 # landing-page
-Landing Page Project fo The Odin Project
+Landing Page Project for The Odin Project